Twitter's goal in IPO: to avoid becoming Facebook

 They also talked routinely with Goldman's lead Twitter banker, Anthony Noto.
 The New York-based Noto was a former top ranked equity research analyst who left Goldman in 2008 to serve as an executive for the National Football League.
 He rejoined the firm just two years later to serve as the co-head of global technology, media and telecom investment banking.

-Goldman has been lead underwriter in more than 16 technology company IPOs since January, including software darling Tableau Software Inc. For the same period last year Goldman was fifth, according to Thomson Reuters data.
+Goldman has been lead underwriter in more than 16 technology company IPOs since January, including software darling Tableau Software Inc (DATA.N).
+For the same period last year Goldman was fifth, according to Thomson Reuters data.

 The Twitter deal was an important win for Goldman Sachs, after it was passed over for the lead role in the Facebook, LinkedIn and Pandora deals in recent years.